drgullin/icheck/README.md

 Methods
 -------

 These methods can be used to make changes programmatically.
-All return original inputs in `$(this)`.

-You may use any selectors, iCheck will find checkboxes and radio buttons itself.

 ```js
 $('input').iCheck('check'); // change input's state to 'checked'